19mdavenport/cs260startup/README.md

 - **Calls to third party endpoints** - I didn't really know what to do for this, but every time you load the home page, it calls an api and gets a random word and adds that as an assignment name
 - **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for adding and retrieving classes, assignments, and projects.
 - **Frontend calls service endpoints** - I did this using the fetch function.
 Calls to all three gets as well as one put

+## DB deliverable

+For this deliverable I stored the users(still cleartext passwords), classes, assignments, and projects in the database.

+- **MongoDB Atlas database created** - done!
+- **Endpoints for data** - My stubbed out endpoints now process the data and send it to Mongo.
+- **Stores data in MongoDB** - done!